 Some of the passwords that I have seen used over time are:

 CRAFT – 27238

 1ISALT – 147258

 HelpDesk: Email instructions to the user or dispatch a telecom technician.

-User: Follow instructions in your welcome email or request a visit by telecom technician.
+User: Follow the instructions in your welcome email or request a visit by a telecom technician.